mirzafahad/embedded_c_style_guide/style_guide.md

 <hr>

-#### 3.7 Interrupt Service Routines
+#### 3.8 Interrupt Service Routines
-- All functions that implement ISRs shall be given names ending with “_isr”.
+- All functions that implement ISRs should be given names ending with “_isr”.

-- To ensure that ISRs are not inadvertently called from other parts of the software (they may corrupt the CPU and call stack if this happens), each ISR function shall be declared static and/or be located at the end of the associated driver module as permitted by the target platform.
+- To ensure that ISRs are not inadvertently called from other parts of the software (they may corrupt the CPU and call stack if this happens), each ISR function should be declared static and/or be located at the end of the associated driver module as permitted by the target platform.
 This is not always possible but keep this in mind.

 <hr>
 <br>